joachimvandekerckhove/py2jags/README.md

 ## License

-MIT License - see LICENSE file for details.
+See LICENSE file for details.

 ## Troubleshooting